quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MAY use the following transport parameters:

-initial_max_stream_id_bidi (0x0002):
+initial_max_streams_bidi (0x0002):

-: The initial maximum stream ID parameter contains the initial maximum stream number the peer may initiate for bidirectional streams, encoded as an unsigned 32-bit integer.
-This value MUST be a valid bidirectional stream ID for a peer-initiated stream (that is, the two least significant bits are set to 0 by a server and to 1 by a client).
-If an invalid value is provided, the recipient MUST generate a connection error of type TRANSPORT_PARAMETER_ERROR.
-  Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake.
+: The initial maximum streams parameter contains the initial maximum number of bidirectional streams the peer may initiate, encoded as an unsigned 32-bit integer.
+Upon receipt, this value is converted to a valid bidirectional stream ID for a peer-initiated stream (that is, it is shifted two bits to the left and the two least significant bits are set to 0 by a server and to 1 by a client).
+Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake containing the resulting Stream ID.
 The maximum bidirectional stream ID is set to 0 if this parameter is absent, preventing the creation of new bidirectional streams until a MAX_STREAM_ID frame is sent.
 Note that a default value of 0 does not prevent the cryptographic handshake stream (that is, stream 0) from being used.

 initial_max_stream_id_uni (0x0008):

-: The initial maximum stream ID parameter contains the initial maximum stream number the peer may initiate for unidirectional streams, encoded as an unsigned 32-bit integer.
-The value MUST be a valid unidirectional ID for the recipient (that is, the two least significant bits are set to 2 by a server and to 3 by a client).
-If an invalid value is provided, the recipient MUST generate a connection error of type TRANSPORT_PARAMETER_ERROR.
-Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake.
+: The initial maximum streams parameter contains the initial maximum number of unidirectional streams the peer may initiate, encoded as an unsigned 32-bit integer.
+Upon receipt, this value is converted to a valid bidirectional stream ID for a peer-initiated stream (that is, it is shifted two bits to the left and the two least significant bits are set to 2 by a server and to 3 by a client).
+Setting this parameter is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake containing the resulting Stream ID.
 The maximum unidirectional stream ID is set to 0 if this parameter is absent, preventing the creation of new unidirectional streams until a MAX_STREAM_ID frame is sent.

 omit_connection_id (0x0004):